chriscoombs/aws-school-data-analytics/README.md

 Once you´re in run the [CreateTables SQL Script](/sql/create-school-database.sql) and then the [GRANTSDMSUSER SQL Script](/sql/grantsdmsuser.sql). (don´t forget to commit the changes and then exit the sqlplus).

 Now we have our schema and our DMS user permissions set.
- To confirm if everything is working run(if you´ve logged out run the .oraenv command before):
+ To confirm if everything is working run(if you´ve logged out run the . oraenv command before):
 ``` bash
 sqlplus DMS_USER/Analytics123@//localhost:1521/XEPDB1
 SELECT * FROM PDBADMIN.ALUNOS;